The table below describes the actions available when creating macros for your support tickets.

 Open indicates that the ticket has been assigned to an agent.

-Pending indicates that the requester has been asked for information and the ticket is therefore is on hold until that information has been received.
+Pending indicates that the requester has been asked for information and the ticket is therefore on hold until that information has been received.

 On-hold means that the support request is awaiting a resolution from a third party, someone who is not a member of your support staff and does not have an agent account.
 This status is optional and must be added (see Adding the On-hold ticket status to Zendesk Support in the Administrator Guide).Solved indicates that the customer's issue has been resolved.
 Tickets remain solved until they are closed.